nuzzio/grunt-strip-code/README.md

 #### 1.0.7

-* Log only number of changed files, you have to use grunt verbose to get verbose logs.
+* Log only number of changed files, you have to use grunt verbose (`--verbose`, `-v`) to get verbose logs.
-* Write to disk only if the file contents changed, or the destination changed.
+* Write to disk only if the file contents were changed, or if the file destination is different from the source.

 #### 1.0.6